Murli0399/Java_Interview_Question/README.md

 - 180 .
 How do you declare a generic class?
 - 181 .
 What are the restrictions in using generic type that is declared in a class declaration?
 - 182 .
 How can we restrict Generics to a subclass of particular class?
 - 183 .
-How can we restrict Generics to a super class of particular class?
+How can we restrict Generics to a superclass of a particular class?
 - 184 .
 Can you give an example of a generic method?

 ### Multi threading
 - 185 .
 What is the need for threads in Java?
 - 186 .
 How do you create a thread?
 - 187 .
-How do you create a thread by extending thread class?
+How do you create a thread by extending the thread class?
 - 188 .
-How do you create a thread by implementing runnable interface?
+How do you create a thread by implementing a runnable interface?
 - 189 .
 How do you run a thread in Java?
 - 190 .
 What are the different states of a thread?
 - 191 .
-What is priority of a thread?
+What is the priority of a thread?
 How do you change the priority of a thread?
 - 192 .
 What is executor service?
 - 193 .
 Can you give an example of an executor service?
 - 194 .
 Explain different ways of creating executor services.
 - 195 .
 How do you check whether an execution service task is executed successfully?
 - 196 .
 What is callable?
-How do you execute a callable from execution service?
+How do you execute a callable from the execution service?
 - 197 .
 What is the synchronization of threads?
 - 198 .
 Can you give an example of a synchronized block?
 - 199 .
 Can a static method be synchronized?